ben-domingue/irw/README.md

 # IRW

 ## IRW Commandments
+Below are critical instructions for formatting data for the IRW.
+More information about the IRW data standard is available in the preprint and by contacting the IRW maintainers.
 1. Numeric values of a response should be meaningful.
 2. If data come from an RCT, have a `treatment` column that is 1 if response comes from a treated respondent and 0 otherwise.
 3. Response time should be in seconds.
 4. Longitudinally collected responses should be in Unix time (seconds since Jan 1 1970 UTC).
+5. If there are multiple scales available, split them into mutiple files.

 ## Notes about adding to the IRW
 - To add data from the queue to the IRW repository there are three todo items: